-Duhigg explains in the book that we are all habitual people and our habits are composed of three different parts, or what is called the habit loop – the cue, the routine, and the reward.
-The cues are like triggers and there are certain situations we can be in which can urge us to fall into our habits such as, where we are, what we are doing at the moment, as well as what time of the day it is.
+Duhigg explains in the book that we are all habitual people, and our habits are composed of three different parts, or what is called the habit loop: the cue, the routine, and the reward.
+The cues are like triggers, and there are certain situations we can be in that can urge us to fall into our habits, such as where we are, what we are doing at the moment, and what time of the day it is.
 The routine pertains to the act or the habit itself.

-Another example of a habit that Duhigg mentioned in the book was about tooth brushing.
-Back in the twentieth century, people had very poor dental hygiene, meaning, there was no identified cue yet for brushing the teeth.
-Claude C. Hopkins, one of the well-known ad men in history, developed a film that develops on one’s teeth which became the cue, and tooth brushing was the routine.
+Another example of a habit Duhigg mentioned in the book was tooth brushing.
+Back in the twentieth century, people had very poor dental hygiene, meaning there was no identified cue yet for brushing the teeth.
+Claude C. Hopkins, one of the well-known ad men in history, developed a film on one’s teeth which became the cue, and tooth brushing was the routine.

-Based on the book, habits also have something to do with why some authors find it hard to introduce a new kind of story to the readers, and why publishers choose stories such as Twilight, The Hunger Games, and other popular movies over new ones.
+Based on the book, habits also have something to do with why some authors find it hard to introduce a new kind of story to the readers and why publishers choose stories such as Twilight, The Hunger Games, and other popular movies over new ones.
 It is because readers tend to look for familiar stories which will give them the same reward they got from the previous books they’ve read.

-According to Duhigg, habits are not destiny, because they can be ignored, changed, or replaced.
-When a habit emerges, our brains stop fully participating in decision making.
+According to Duhigg, habits are not destiny because they can be ignored, changed, or replaced.
+When a habit emerges, our brains stop fully participating in decision-making.
 It stops working hard as its focus diverts to another task.
 The pattern will unfold automatically unless we fight a habit and find new routines.
 However, our habits never really disappear.
 We can only overwrite them, but it’s easy to go back to the old ones.
 What’s good about the book is that Duhigg used lots of scientific studies as a backup to further explain the power of our habits.

 The book is highly relatable because all of us have good and bad habits.
-However, some things which seem to be missing or what Duhigg did not focus on much, which I hoped he did, was about identifying the trigger or the cue to our habits, and also some downsides about the habit loop.
-He focused mainly on the positive habits, though he did tackle a few negative habits towards the end of the book such as smoking and procrastination.
+However, some things that seem to be missing or what Duhigg did not focus on much, which we hoped he did, were about identifying the trigger or the cue to our habits and some downsides about the habit loop.
+He focused mainly on the positive habits, though he did tackle a few negative habits towards the end of the book, such as smoking and procrastination.